zupta/slate/source/includes/_error.md

 316 | You Dont Have Credentials For The Courier Partner 320 | This service is not subscribed by you
-324 | You Are Using Invalid Credential For Courier Partner, Please Update 325 | Status You Are Trying to update is invalid for our systems, Contact to tech@pyck.in 326 | Invalid Tracking Id
+324 | You Are Using Invalid Credential For Courier Partner, Please Update 325 | Status You Are Trying to update is invalid for our systems, Contact to tech@clickpost.in 326 | Invalid Tracking Id
 328 | Invalid POST data
 330 | waybill does not exist
-351 | NO ACCOUNT EXIST
+351 | No account exist
 352 | Multiple Account exist
-353 | INACTIVE ACCOUNT
+353 | Inactive account
-354 | UNHANDLED CP ERROR
+354 | Unhandled CP error
 355 | Vendor code not found
 422 | Invalid Entity